Understanding National Hunt Racing

 The weight the horse carries is determined by that rating, as is the quality of the race they can enter.

-A hurdler/chaser rated 140 cannot enter a race that is only open to horses rated 130 or less, hurdlers/chasers running in novice handicaps will still need to be given a handicap rating, even if they have yet to run under that code of racing, so the handicapper can decide what weight they should carry
+Hurdlers/chasers running in novice handicaps will still need to be given a handicap rating, even if they have yet to run under that code of racing, so the handicapper can decide what weight they should carry

 All handicaps will have highest-rated horse carrying the most weight,

-Most handicaps will have the top weight carrying between 11-10 & 12-00, on occasions the horse carrying the most weight might not be the highest rated, this happens when a recent winner (usually within the last 7 days) runs again and they get to carry a penalty, this could be 3lb, 5lb or 7lb, and occasionally 10lb.
+On occasions the horse carrying the most weight might not be the highest rated, this happens when a recent winner (usually within the last 7 days) runs again and they get to carry a penalty, this could be a penalty of 3lb, 5lb or 7lb, and occasionally 10lb.

 Carrying a penalty could make that horse carry more than the official top weight of the race

-Horses at the bottom of the handicap will always carry 10-00 should the lowest-rated horse be rated low enough
+Horses at the bottom of the handicap will always carry 10-00 should the lowest-rated horse be rated low enough.

 The difference between each horses weight is all about their rating, 1 point difference in their ratings means 1lb less on their backs, example being -